-Uzes' history dates back to Roman times - its most well-known testament being the aquaduct LE PONT DU GARD, built by the Romans in around 50 BC to supply water to the city of Nimes..
+Its most well-known testament is the nearby aquaduct LE PONT DU GARD - built by the Romans around 50 BC to supply water to the city of Nimes..

-Popular food destinations in Uzes include its must-visit OPEN-AIR FOOD MARKETS at Place aux Herbes on Wednesdays and Saturdays.
-You'll also find artisan patissiers and chocolatiers and not far out of town you'll find a snail-breeder, the sweet factories of HARIBO, a spirulina farm (the superfood you may have heard of), a micro beer brewery and a coffee roaster.
-Naturally we can organise GUIDED VISITS to all of these..
+Popular food destinations in Uzes are first and foremost its must-visit OPEN-AIR FOOD MARKETS at Place aux Herbes on Wednesdays and Saturdays.
+You'll also find artisan patissiers and chocolatiers and not far out of town you'll find an olive press, a snail-breeder, the famous sweet factories of HARIBO, a spirulina farm (the superfood you may have heard of), an artisan micro beer-brewer and an artisan coffee roaster.

-A little further afield the fascinating and scenic saltpans of the Medieval walled city of Aigues Mortes (see Salins de Camargue) are worth a visit.
+A little further afield the fascinating saltpans of the scenic fortified city of Aigues Mortes (see Salins de Camargue) are worth a visit.
 As is the famous Marseillan-based Noilly Prat producer - an essential ingredient for a great risotto (and much superior to the Italian vermouths)...

 Spring and summertime in Uzes is perfect for exploring the fresh-green countryside, endulging in waterside picnics or visit the Camargue and its beaches..
 Go visit winemakers for a tasting, cycle or walk magnificent gorges..
 Summer temperatures can be hot but what could be nicer than STROLLING through Uzes' cool narrow streets and visiting its chic little shops for some retail therapy?
 Or try a spot of people watching in the dappled shade on one of Uzes' many outdoor CAFE TERRACES..

 Uzetiens also take their partying very seriously, especially in August when they run the bulls.
 It's called the Abrivado and the idea is that the handsome gardiens run their horses tightly together in order to keep the bulls from escaping and so drive them to their summer pastures - this is of course done whilst galloping at full speed through the streets of Uzes!

 And if summer still proves too hot for you, cool sparkling clean RIVERS are not far away for a refreshing swim while the SEA and BEACHES are within 30 minutes'drive...